zack403/Auto-Mart/README.md

 ## Motivation
-I was been motivated by the super talented company ANDELA to undertake this project which is an Andela Developer Challenge(ADC) in preparation for the two weeks Bootcamp.
+I was motivated by the super talented company ANDELA to undertake this project which is an Andela Developer Challenge(ADC) in preparation for the two weeks Bootcamp.

-##Tech/framework used
+## Tech/framework used

 **Built with**
    - Node/Express